eljojo/faircamp-fork/README.md

 > You can choose between a dark and light visual theme
 theme: light

+> You can customize the hue of the accent color in the theme (mostly used for links), a range of 0-360 is available
+theme_hue: 24
 ```

 ### Advanced control over caching strategy